indrora/ponzu/docs/spec.md

 All values shall be Big-Endian ("Network Order"), as defined by RFC8949.

+# Security

+A common vulnerability in Tar and other formats is path traversal attacks.
+These attacks are often the result of something similar to files named `../../../../../etc/sshd/authorized-keys` and the like.

+Ponzu considers these paths invalid in compliant implementations.
+A Ponzu archive must only create a sub-tree.
+This may concern those who maintain package management around tar: Traditionally, package systems built around tar have used relative paths or paths of / to start the archive.

+All Ponzu archives are given a prefix.
+This prefix could be interpeted as a suggestion -- e.g. an archive with the prefix `libgizmo-1.33.7` may be overridden with simply `libgizmo` or even ignored should the implementation decide to do so.
+Should an implementation wish, it could override the prefix with no or little ill effect.

+Not described here is verifying archive authenticity or provenance.
+A compliant implementation may add additional records for such things as digital signatures.
+Additional, implementation-dependant keys may be added to the Start of Archive record to add a digial signature for the complete archive, for instance.
+This is not covered in version 1 of this specification.

 ## Checksums

 All checksums in version 1 of Ponzu are SHA3-512 as defined by [FIPS PUB 202](https://csrc.nist.gov/publications/detail/fips/202/final).